 - Install ?ConfigObj (still needed for 0.12). - Copy authz_policy.py into your plugins directory (only for Trac 0.11). - Put a ?authzpolicy.conf file somewhere, preferably on a secured location on the server, not readable for others than the webuser.
-If the file contains non-ASCII characters, the UTF-8 encoding should be used. - Update your trac.ini: - 1. modify the permission policies entry in the [trac] section authz_file = /some/trac/env/conf/authzpolicy.conf 3. enable the plugin through WebAdmin or by editing the [components] section
+If the file contains non-ASCII characters, the UTF-8 encoding should be used. - Update your trac.ini: - 1. modify the permission policies entry in the [trac] section

 '''

 [trac]

 ...

 permission_policies = AuthzPolicy, DefaultPermissionPolicy, LegacyAttachmentPolicy

 2. add a new [authz_policy] section

-[authz_policy] '''
+'''